 Types of academic documents

-The Revista Arbitrada de Ciencias Ambientales accepts different types of academic documents that contribute to the advancement and dissemination of knowledge in the field of environmental sciences.
-The main types of documents we consider for publication are described below:
+The Peer-Reviewed Journal of Environmental Sciences accepts various types of academic papers that contribute to the advancement and dissemination of knowledge in the field of environmental sciences.
+The main types of papers we consider for publication are described below:

 Review Articles:

 Review articles are documents that synthesize and critically analyze the existing literature on a specific topic in the field of environmental sciences.
-These articles provide an up-to-date overview of a research area, identify gaps in knowledge, and propose future research directions.
-Review articles must be supported by a comprehensive review of the literature and must present a critical and systematic analysis of the reviewed studies.
+These articles provide an up-to-date overview of a research area, identify knowledge gaps, and propose future research directions.
+Review articles should be supported by a comprehensive literature review and should present a critical and systematic analysis of the reviewed studies.

 Review Article Format

-• Title: The title of the article must be clear, concise and adequately represent the content of the review.
+• Title: The title of the article should be clear, concise and adequately represent the content of the review.

-• Introduction: Presents the context and rationale for the review, setting out the objectives and research questions.
+• Introduction: Presents the context and justification of the review, establishing the objectives and research questions.

-• Methods: Describes in detail the search and selection criteria for the reviewed literature, as well as the methods used to analyze and synthesize the included studies.
+• Methods: Describes in detail the search and selection criteria for the literature reviewed, as well as the methods used to analyze and synthesize the included studies.

 • Results: Presents and critically analyzes the findings of the reviewed studies, highlighting emerging trends and themes.

-• Discussion: Examines and discusses the results in relation to the objectives of the review, identifying gaps in knowledge and proposing future directions for research.
+• Discussion: Examines and discusses the results in relation to the objectives of the review, identifying gaps in knowledge and proposing future research directions.

 • Conclusions: Summarizes the main conclusions of the review and their relevance in the field of environmental sciences.

-• Bibliographic references: Includes all cited references following an appropriate citation and reference style.
+• Bibliographic references: Include all cited references following an appropriate citation and reference style.

-Original Articles: Original articles are novel scientific research papers that present original and significant results in the field of environmental sciences.
-These articles should include a clear formulation of the research problem, a rigorous methodology, robust results supported by appropriate statistical analysis, and an in-depth discussion of the implications and impact of the findings.
-Original articles are expected to follow the ethical and methodological standards established for scientific research.
+Original articles are novel scientific research papers that present original and significant results in the field of environmental sciences.
+These articles should include a clear formulation of the research problem, rigorous methodology, robust results supported by appropriate statistical analyses, and an in-depth discussion of the implications and impact of the findings.
+Original articles are expected to follow established ethical and methodological standards for scientific research.

 Original Article Format

-• Title: The title must be descriptive, clear and adequately represent the content of the article.
+• Title: The title should be descriptive, clear, and adequately represent the content of the article.

-• Abstract: A structured abstract is required that includes the objectives of the research, the methodology used, the main results and the conclusions.
+• Abstract: A structured abstract is required that includes the research objectives, the methodology used, the main results and the conclusions.

-• Introduction: Presents the context and rationale for the research, establishing the objectives and research questions.
+• Introduction: Presents the context and justification of the research, establishing the objectives and research questions.

-• Methods: Describes in detail the research design, the participants or samples, the procedures and the statistical techniques used.
+• Methods: Describe in detail the research design, participants or samples, procedures, and statistical techniques used.

-• Results: Presents the results of the investigation in a clear manner, using tables, graphs or other appropriate forms of presentation.
-It includes appropriate statistical analyzes and conclusions based on the results.
+• Results: Present the research results clearly, using tables, graphs, or other appropriate presentation formats.
+Include appropriate statistical analyses and conclusions based on the results.

-• Discussion: Analyzes and interprets the results in relation to the research objectives, compares them with previous studies, and discusses the implications and limitations of the study.
+• Discussion: Analyze and interpret the results in relation to the research objectives, compare them with previous studies, and discuss the implications and limitations of the study.

-• Conclusions: Summarizes the main conclusions of the study and highlights their relevance and possible practical applications.
+• Conclusions: Summarizes the main conclusions of the study and highlights its relevance and possible practical applications.

-• Bibliographic references: Includes all cited references following an appropriate citation and reference style.
+• Bibliographic references: Include all cited references following an appropriate citation and reference style.

-Essays: Essays are documents that present ideas and arguments based on critical reflection and the author's personal experience in the field of environmental sciences.
-Essays may address current issues, controversies, or emerging challenges in the environmental arena.
-These papers can be more speculative and exploratory than research papers, but they still need to be supported by a solid theoretical foundation and provide an original contribution to the debate in the field.
+Essays are documents that present ideas and arguments based on the author's critical reflection and personal experience in the field of environmental science.
+Essays may address current issues, controversies, or emerging challenges in the environmental field.
+These documents may be more speculative and exploratory than research articles, but they should still be supported by a solid theoretical foundation and provide an original contribution to the debate in the field.

 Essay Format

-• Title: The title should be eye-catching and clearly represent the theme or central idea of the essay.
+• Title: The title should be eye-catching and clearly represent the topic or central idea of the essay.

 • Abstract: Essays do not require a structured abstract.

-• Introduction: Presents the theme and the central question of the essay, establishing the context and relevance in the field of environmental sciences.
+• Introduction: Presents the topic and central question of the essay, establishing the context and relevance in the field of environmental sciences.

-• Development: Develops the main argument of the essay, presenting ideas, analysis and evidence that support the author's point of view.
-Bibliographical references can be used to support the arguments.
+• Development: Develop the essay's main argument, presenting ideas, analysis, and evidence that support the author's point of view.
+References can be used to support your arguments.

-• Bibliographic references: Includes all cited references following an appropriate citation and reference style.
+• Bibliographic references: Include all cited references following an appropriate citation and reference style.

 The Peer-Reviewed Journal of Environmental Sciences encourages the submission of all these types of scholarly papers to promote diversity of perspectives and the advancement of knowledge in the environmental sciences.
-All articles received are subjected to a rigorous peer review process to guarantee the quality and scientific validity of the published papers.
+All articles received undergo a rigorous peer-review process to ensure the quality and scientific validity of the published work.